MLOps-BlueBikes/PedalPulse/README.md

 - **Unique Ride IDs:** Ensures ride_id values are unique.
 - **Membership Type:** Checks member_casual only has member or casual.

+### Alerts

+Email alerts are configured to notify the owner whenever any task fails.
+This setup provides proactive monitoring for critical points in the data pipeline, helping maintain seamless data operations.
+- **Ingestion Task Alerts**: Alerts here are essential, as they provide immediate notification if data cannot be fetched from the source (Bluebikes)
+- **Preprocessing Task Alerts**: Email alerts during preprocessing allow for swift intervention.
+This is critical because preprocessing often involves data validation, cleaning, and transformation steps; without real-time alerts, errors could go unnoticed and lead to incorrect final data output.
+- **Uploading to Remote GCS Bucket Alerts**: Failure alerts for this task help identify connectivity issues, permissions errors, or storage capacity problems.
+Immediate notifications, the owner can address these issues without delay, ensuring that data is successfully stored and accessible for future use to prevent data loss.

 ### Usage